 Imperial Sand Dunes allows you access to 125,000 acres, from the border of Mexico to Highway 78, with a small closure area in Gordons wells, all of this sand is free to roam.
 It draws all types of people, many come for the rides, many come to hang out with family and friends, while others come to see all the crazy vehicles and drivers.
 Glamis has something for every gear head from 2000+hp sand cars to kids riding 50cc quads roaming the sand.
-All this land allows for a wide variety of destinations and points of interest that will allow you to view the nature of the dunes while getting your adrenaline pumping.
+All this land allows for a wide variety of destinations and points of interest that allow you to view the nature of the dunes while getting your adrenaline pumping.
 Below is a list of the top destinations without GPS coordinates.
 To me this ruins the overall experience, and line choice.
 With GPS people just head straight thru the dunes for the dot not relying on landmarks and sense of direction.

 • Vendors row